ts-delight/pipe.macro/README.md

 # About

-Babel macro to build pipeline of expressions for more readable left-to-right composition chains.
+[Babel macro](https://github.com/kentcdodds/babel-plugin-macros) to build pipeline of expressions for more readable left-to-right composition chains.

-Additionally, supports bail and reconcile for railway oriented programming.
+This plugin supports many niceties like support for awaiting on pipeline steps, support for [railway oriented programming](https://fsharpforfunandprofit.com/rop/), side-effect steps etc. Go through the Features section below for detailed examples.

 ## Example